 Plaques behind the heels of the shoes remind visitors that the mass murder committed in Hungary was not at the hands of the Nazi occupiers, but at the hands of the Hungarian Army Cross Militia.

-The largest synagogue in Europe and the second-largest in the world, the Dohány Street Synagogue is the center of the Jewish Quarter in Budapest.
+The Dohány Street Synagogue is also the center of the Jewish Quarter in Budapest.
 The towering Moorish synagogue seats 3,000 people and has an important place in the history of Budapest – including a tragic place in the WWII history of the city.

 Dohány Street was one of the borders of the Budapest ghetto where 70,000 people were crammed into a far-too-small space during the horrific Hungarian winter of 1944-45.
 The particularly cold winter in combination with the particularly cruel tactics of Ferenc Szalasi and his Arrow Cross Militiamen led to thousands of deaths in the ghetto where bodies lined the streets.